System Design Space

 Common language of architecture

-UML helps to discuss the system without ambiguity between engineers and business.
+UML helps teams discuss a system without ambiguity between engineers, analysts, and business stakeholders.

 Focus on solutions

-Diagrams capture trade-offs, dependencies, and key architectural choices.
+Diagrams help capture trade-offs, dependencies, and the key architectural choices worth preserving.

 Explaining the complex